Timmox443/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 ### Tasks
 Task 0:Write a function that concantenates two strings </br>
 Task 1:Write a function that concatenates two strings </br>
-Task 2:Write a function that copies a string </br>
+Task 2:Write a function that copies a string - <i> Your function should work exactly like strncpy</i> </br>
 Task 3:Write a function that compares two strings </br>
 Task 4:Write a function that reverses the content of an array of integers</br>
 Task 5:Write a function that changes all lowercase letters of a string to upppercase</br>